 If you hear a siren, seek shelter and turn on a radio or TV to hear safety information.
 If severe weather is in your area, don't wait for the sirens to go off before seeking shelter.
 In some fast-moving storms, the danger may pass through before the siren can be turned on.

-To be prepared in the event of an emergency such as a tornado or severe thunderstorm, communities test their outdoor sirens on the first Wednesday of each month.
+To be prepared in the event of an emergency such as a tornado or severe thunderstorm, the sheriff’s communication division tests/activates all sirens in Plymouth at 1 p.m.

-During these monthly tests you hear two distinct signals.
-These two different signals warn you of possible threats to your community.
+There are two different signals that warn you of possible threats to your community.

 - The first, and most used signal, is for tornadoes and other severe weather.
 This signal is a steady pitched sound.

 - The second siren sound is for other types of emergencies.
 It is a warbling sound.

 If you have questions or concerns about siren operation or coverage, please visit the Hennepin County Emergency Management webpage or contact Hennepin County Emergency Management by emailing firstname.lastname@example.org or calling 612-596-0250.